 If you’ve never seen advanced stages of botrytis cinerea covering grapes you are not missing much.
 It looks like rotting fruit and you think to yourself how can these grapes end up being in a wine that tastes so incredibly good?!
-Talk about being niche within the wine industry.
-There are only a handful of wineries in the Napa area who make this type of wine on a continuous basis.
+But these types of wines will always only appeal to a very niche consumer group.
+They are expensive to make and are sweet – finding someone who truly appreciates these wines is always challenging.
+As a result of market demand varying conditions in the vineyards and efforts needed to craft this style of wines – there is only one other winery in the Napa Valley who consistently produces this type of wine every year (Dolce at Far Niente).

-RA Harrison Vineyards is a very unique winery in Napa as their entire production is focused on Botrysized late harvest wines.
-The first vintage was in 2006.
-Unlike the Sauterne style wine Roger made for Beringer he is at the whim of mother nature with his late harvest wines.
-He does not grow the Botrytis spores himself, rather he lets nature take its course.
-This is more risky as Botrytis spores need certain conditions late in the year to actually grow and some years they do not develop at all, and or do not develop to the extent that you need.
+The first vintage of RA Harrison was in 2006.
+Unlike the Sauterne style wine Roger made for Beringer he is at the whim of mother nature with his own late harvest wines.
+He does not grow the botrytis spores himself, rather he lets nature take its course.
+This is more risky as botrytis spores need certain conditions late in the year to actually grow and some years they do not develop at all, and or do not develop to the extent needed.

-We tried his 2006 late harvest Sauvignon Blanc.
-This wine is best served at about 45 degrees and will of course open up and produce slightly different flavors and aromas as it warms up.
-This is a delightful wine that was tank fermented with lots of notes of honey on the nose.
-Ripe apricot and flavors of pear appear served at this temperature with hints of sage appearing on the palate as this wine warms and opens up.
-Priced right – this is a good value.
+The 2006 RA Harrison late harvest Sauvignon Blanc is best served at about 45 degrees and will of course open up and produce slightly different flavors and aromas as it warms up.
+This is a delightful wine that was tank fermented – shows lots of notes of honey on the nose.
+Ripe apricot and flavors of pear appear served at this cold temperature with hints of sage appearing on the palate as this wine warms and opens up.
+Priced reasonably – this is a good value.

 We also had the privilege of sampling a 50/50 blend of Sauvignon Blanc and Semillon which had not yet been bottled.
 These two varietals form the base for his higher end Nobility wine.
-It was tasting excellent at this young age with a nose that was more oak driven then the final product will actually be.
+It was tasting excellent at this young age with a bouquet more oak driven then the final product will actually reflect.
 This wine spends 18 months in oak and then another year in bottle.
 By the end of its year of bottle aging, the fruit flavors will come around and the oak will subside.

 Subsequently we tried 2008 and 2009 vintages of the Nobility.
 The 2009 vintage was harvested at a higher sugar level.
 Both vintages are rich examples of this type of wine – to be savored slowly enjoying the complexities of flavor across the palate.
 These wines will only get better as they age.